What Is A Kitchen Corner Post? – (And Do You Need One?)

 Measure the depth of the hardware and add a few more millimetres for wiggle room.
 That is the width you need for one side of the corner post.

 The other half of the corner post determines how big the void will be located behind the straight corner cabinet.
 This void can be useful for running pipes or hiding a crooked wall angle often found in older homes.

 Remember that you will need to include the void in your calculations to determine the total length of your countertops.

 What Are Kitchen Corbels?
 (And Do You Need Them?)

 Which Type Of Corner Cabinets Need A Corner Post?

-The most common type of corner cabinet that needs a corner post is the straight corner or blind corner cabinet.
+The most common type of corner cabinet that needs a corner post is the blind corner cabinet.
 This is true for both base and wall cabinet versions.

-There is no need for a corner post if you order a folding corner door, an angled door, or a corner drawer cabinet.
+There is no need for a corner post if you have an L-shaped corner cabinet, an angled corner cabinet or a corner drawer cabinet.

 The Complete Guide To Standard Kitchen Cabinet Dimensions

 There you have it!
 Everything you need to know about kitchen corner posts.